ethereum/go-ethereum/ethlog/README.md

     // package-wide logger using tag
     var logger = ethlog.NewLogger("TAG")

+Logger provides named Printf and Println style methods for all loglevels

     logger.Infoln("this is info") # > [TAG] This is info
+    logger.Infof("this %v is info", object) # > [TAG] This object is info

 Ethereum wrappers should register log systems conforming to ethlog.LogSystem